ARM-software/arm-trusted-firmware/docs/auth-framework.rst

 The TBBR CoT
 ~~~~~~~~~~~~

 The CoT can be found in ``drivers/auth/tbbr/tbbr_cot.c``.
-This CoT consists of an
+This CoT consists of
-array of image descriptors and it is registered in the framework using the macro
+an array of pointers to image descriptors and it is registered in the framework
-``REGISTER_COT(cot_desc)``, where 'cot_desc' must be the name of the array
+using the macro ``REGISTER_COT(cot_desc)``, where 'cot_desc' must be the name
-(passing a pointer or any other type of indirection will cause the registration
+of the array (passing a pointer or any other type of indirection will cause the
-process to fail).
+registration process to fail).

 The number of images participating in the boot process depends on the CoT.
-There
-is, however, a minimum set of images that are mandatory in TF-A and thus all
+There is, however, a minimum set of images that are mandatory in TF-A and thus
-CoTs must present:
+all CoTs must present:

 -  ``BL2``
 -  ``SCP_BL2`` (platform specific)